OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

   and the `(x, y)` coordinates of each detection's center.
 - The frame rate indicator at the top-left corner helps you monitor the inference speed of your hardware.
+- When a custom labels file is present under `keras_models/converted_savedmodel/labels.txt` only those classes will be displayed in the output, ensuring the detections stay focused on the trained products.